yiisoft/log/README.md

 `Yiisoft\Log\ContextProvider\SystemContextProvider` constructor parameters:

 - `traceLevel` — how much call stack information (file name and line number) should be logged for each log message.
-If it is greater than 0, at most that number of call stacks will be logged.
+If the traceLevel is greater than 0, a similar number of call stacks will be logged at most.
 Note that only application call stacks are counted.
 - `excludedTracePaths` — array of paths to exclude from tracing when tracing is enabled with `traceLevel`.

-Example of custom parameters' usage:
+An example of custom parameters' usage:

 ```php
 $logger = new \Yiisoft\Log\Logger(